unnathynellutla/jobboard/README.md

 For the acceptance criteria, it is a Django web app so Python is used for most tasks.
 I used HTML, Javascript and CSS for the page view templates, the database is the built in sqlite3 database, and I also used bootstrap for the page styling.
 For the drag and drop on posts I used jquery draggable lists and ajax to have them save to the database when they are dropped.
 I did not get a chance to fully test whether emails are sending hourly and daily using the heroku scheduler, but it worked for a shorter interval of 10 minutes.

 I originally wanted to have it take information from my email account and automatically update, such as if I get an email that says I have an interview tomorrow it automatically changes that posting to the interview stage on the app.
-I still think it is possible but it will definitely take me more than a week so I’m still working on that part.
+I still think it is possible but it will definitely take me more than a week.
 In the meantime I did the other features where you can manually go and update it.
+I have some other ideas for better styling and so on, so I think I'm going to keep working on this.

 If you don’t have time to make an account and everything, I put my login credentials down here so you can take a look.
 I just put in some jobs from my university job board.